FREQUENTLY ASKED QUESTIONS

 Yes.
 The Club follows UIL guidelines regarding No Pass/No Play for all high school players.
 The Club High School Grade Policy.

-Yes, every Player must abide by our Athlete's Code of Conduct (CoC).
+Every Player must abide by our Athlete's Code of Conduct (CoC).

 The Club CoC addresses behavior both on and off the playing field, use of alcohol and other controlled substances for High School players.
 Penalties for violating the CoC will be addressed by the Club Coaches, Club Board of Directors and Parents.

 Goggles, mouth piece, cleats, and a lacrosse stick.
+Goalie equipment with the exception of mouth piece and cleats is provided by the club.